 Hi.
 The short version is that I am a trained physicist,

-and data analysis type guy, and more recently have been
+neuroscientist and data analysis type guy, and more

-working in software development, primarily in the languages
+art, web, backend), primarily in the languages Common

-ideas from functional programming into my company's codebase.
+idioms and ideas from functional programming into my

 In addition to the raw pleasures of making bits move around

 by typing symbols at machines, I am now nursing a deep

 interest in the process of developing software in teams.

 Although professional life often intervenes, I make an